For Undergraduate Programs

 The SA also supports no more than 12 standing committees whose chairmen and members are nominated by the SA president and approved by vote of the Executive Council, the senate, the SA sponsors, and the administration.

-Student Publications: Student publications provide a factual record of the year's events and a laboratory for student writing, editing and design.
-The weekly newspaper, the Bison, has regularly won awards in state and national competitions, including First Class and All-American ratings from the Associated Collegiate Press.
+Student Publications: Student-run publications provide a factual record of the year’s events and a laboratory for student writing, editing, and design.
+The Communication Department publishes The Bison weekly newspaper and the Petit Jean yearbook.
+The Bison has regularly won awards in state, regional and national competitions, including First Class and All-American ratings from the Associated Collegiate Press.
 The yearbook, the Petit Jean, was honored consecutively for 27 years with an All-American rating from the Associated Collegiate Press and was one of two universities chosen for inclusion in the ACP Hall of Fame at its initiation in 1988.
-Additionally, the Petit Jean has also been honored as a Gold and Silver Crown Winner from the Columbia Scholastic Press Association.
+Additionally, the Petit Jean has been honored as a Pacemaker finalist by the College Media Association, and a Gold and Silver Crown Winner from the Columbia Scholastic Press Association.
 The English Department annually publishes Shapes and Names, a magazine of creative writing submitted by students to the Jo Cleveland Creative Writing Contest.

 Theatre Activities: Faculty- and student-directed theatrical productions, including the annual Homecoming musical, are presented each year.
 Each spring the Department of Theatre produces Spring Sing, a large scale musical variety show featuring approximately 1,000 student performers.
 Each summer students participate in musicals, comedies, and dramas through performance and technical production work in the Searcy Summer Dinner Theatre.
 The Department of Theatre sponsors Pied Pipers, an improvisational children’s troupe that regularly tours both domestically and internationally.